fdformula/FiniteDifferenceFormula.jl/README.md

 ### function _set_default_max_num_of_taylor_terms(n)

 The function sets to n the default maximum number of terms of Taylor series.
 It is for explorers/researchers.
-Users never need to call it.
+Users never need to know its existence.

 Trick: If 0 ≤ n < 10, it shows the present default value.